 3. Walk up the stairs to Point Lobos Viewpoint.

 Can you see the stairs carved into the cliff, that once led to a sky tram?
 In 1952 Sutro’s estate sold the property to the Whitney Brothers, who also owned the adjacent Cliff House and Playland amusement park.
 The stairs carved into the cliff at the Sutro Bath ruins, led to a sky tram constructed by the Whitney Brothers.
 The tram traveled between Cliff House and Point Lobos, complete with an artificial waterfall at Point Lobos.

 Due to the high maintenance costs, the Whitney Brothers eventually converted Sutro Baths to an ice-skating rink.
-Sutro Baths then burned down in 1966.
-All you can see today are the mysterious ruins.
+Sutro Baths then burned down in 1966, and all you can see today are the mysterious ruins.

 4. Observe the offshore Seal Rocks with abundant birdlife.

 BEST things to do Sutro Baths

 Nature is gradually reclaiming this incredible setting, and eventually there will be very little evidence that the Sutro Baths were ever here.

 5. Walk along the upper trail at the Sutro Baths, winding around the hillside.